How Parcel Lockers Will Transform Last Mile Delivery

-In this article, we have our Founder and CEO Dr. Arne Jeroschewski sharing his views on the state of the last mile delivery landscape and how the smart implementation of parcel lockers can be the way forward for the e-commerce world to meet the delivery expectations of consumers.
+In this article, we have the Founder and CEO Dr. Arne Jeroschewski of Parcel Perform sharing his views on the state of the last mile delivery landscape and how the smart implementation of parcel lockers can be the way forward for the e-commerce world to meet the delivery expectations of consumers.

 There are many last mile delivery innovations in the market.
 So why am I focusing on parcel lockers and collection point networks as the innovation that will transform the last mile?